-The group of Assyrians is the most difficult group of all Iraqi peoples, as the higher claim include groups that speak Arabic and who consider themselves part of pan-Arab identity, although they are conscious about Assyrian ancestry.
+The group of Assyrians is the most difficult group of all Iraqi peoples, as the higher claim includes groups that speak Arabic and who consider themselves part of pan-Arab identity, although they are conscious about Assyrian ancestry.

 Both Shabak and Zaza are disputed categories.
 They themselves claim a unique identity, while Kurds in general claim they are Kurdish peoples.

 The Doms is a people related to the Rom people living across Europe.
 Their presence in Iraq is one of the smaller they form in the Middle East.
 The Qawliya is a people often referred to as gypsies.
-Their number is usually only referred to as “tiny”, but judging from the size of their communities, like the 1,000 inhabitants strong village of the same name, they must count between 3,000 and 10,000.
+Their number is usually only referred to as “tiny”, but judging from the size of their communities, as the 1,000 inhabitants strong village of the same name, they must count between 3,000 and 10,000.

 Co-existence between people groups of Iraq is not easy.
-With the disintegration of central power since the 1990’s, Kurds of the north began assert their interests, possibly motivated by the hope of creating Kurdish self-governance.
+With the disintegration of central power since the 1990’s, Kurds of the north began to assert their interests, possibly motivated by the hope of creating Kurdish self-governance.
 Kurds in the regions they dominate often suppress smaller ethnic groups, the Shabak in particular report numerous incidents.